Mental health during the COVID-19 pandemic: Healthcare workers

 Many of these concerns are related to the pandemic.
 Healthcare understaffing not only affects patient health but can rebound against healthcare workers.
 A study found that 70+% of doctors and nurses perceived moderate-to-severe stress.
 The study reported that direct dealing with COVID-19 patients significantly increases stress.
 Without intervention the nursing staff and patients would struggle.

+Mental health professionals

+The pandemic affected mental healthcare workers by greatly altering how services would be provided to patients.
+Many mental healthcare workers were forced to adapt to new service models, including widespread use of remote services such as telephone consultations and online meetings.
+The changes increased the load on these mental healthcare workers, as they were also struggling to meet the increased demand in their roles as mental health issues rose across the globe during the pandemic.
+The impacts on these workers included insomnia, psychological distress, anxiety, as well as other psychological issues, and caring for patients placed a large burden on them.

 Other mental health consequences

 Relationships

 The stress of the pandemic was cited as being a major cause in the increased numbers of break-ups and divorces which was observable from mid-2020 onwards as the upheaval of societal norms prompted people to reconsider their lives, relationships and jobs.
 Relationship experts noted that people often do not recognize the impact that stress can have on a relationship and a couple's ability to be good partners to each other.
 Some of the causes cited included the stresses brought about by living in cramped and shared spaces, arguments over the division of housework, and differing attitudes towards the seriousness of the virus with some partners choosing not to observe government guidelines over quarantine, mask mandates, or vaccinations.
 The influence of unemployment and/or wage decreases brought about as a result of the pandemic was also cited, noting that this can manifest as anxiety, anger and frustration as well as an increased likelihood of domestic abuse.